laguilar359/Group1_Project2/Project 2 - NLP and Trading.md

 ## **NN Accuarcy Visualized**
 ![NN Accuracy Visualized](Images/NNAccuracyBar.PNG)

-# III.
+# II.
 Questions Answered
 1. Can you use NLP to create a valid trading model?
 > Yes
 2. Is news sentiment a good indicator to use for trading
 > Likely.
 More work is needed, but our model accuracy was high enough to suggest it's worth exploring.

-# IV.
+# III.
 Questions Left to Answer
 1. What makes the model more efficient?
 > Would using 'tokens' or 'entities' to analyze headlines lead to a more efficient model?
 > Could other trading strategies be developed using 'tokens' or 'entities'?
 2. What would make the model more accurate?
 > Would adding additional analysis EX: Click rates, number of views, etc. make the model more accurate?

-# V. Next Steps
+# IV.
+Next Steps
 To thoroughly examine our idea, we would need to do the following:

 1. Backtesting
 2. Creating a trading algorithm

-# VI.
-Notebooks Demonstrated in Presentation
+# V. Notebooks Demonstrated in Presentation
 1. Sentiment - Copy.ipynb
     >Contains the Webscraper/Sentiment Analysis
 2. NLP-VADER.ipynb